-3.3 Orders to freeze property - The Commission may issue an order freezing a person's funds, securities or other property, or register a charge against a person's real property.
-The Commission may issue a freeze order in a number of circumstances, including where it proposes to order an investigation, or during or after an investigation.
+3.3 Preservation Orders - The Commission may issue an order relating to the preservation, management or disposition of a person's funds, securities, derivatives or other property, or register a charge against a person's real or personal property.
+The Commission may issue a preservation order in a number of circumstances, including where it proposes to order an investigation, or during or after an investigation.

-A person who has property that is subject to a freeze order made by a single commissioner may apply to the Commission under section 165 of the Act for a review of the decision within 30 days of the date the decision maker sent notice of the decision to the person.
+A person who has property that is subject to a preservation order made by a single commissioner may apply to the Commission under section 165 of the Act for a review of the decision within 30 days of the date the decision maker sent notice of the decision to the person.
+The Commission may extend the time period for seeking a review to a date the Commission considers appropriate.
 See Part 7 Reviews.

-A person who has property that is subject to a freeze order may also apply to the Commission, seeking a variation or revocation of the freeze order under section 171, as outlined below in paragraph 9.10(a) Discretion to revoke or vary.
+A person who has property that is subject to a preservation order may also apply to the Commission, seeking a variation or revocation of the preservation order under section 171, as outlined below in paragraph 9.10(a) Discretion to revoke or vary.

-Act, sections 151, 165, 166 and 171
+Act, sections 164.04, 165, 166 and 171